plancksecurity/foundation-planckJSONServerWrapper/README.md

    check for the right ownership and access rights of the token file and its directory.
 (TODO: What shall be done if that check fails?)

-1. The server creates a "server token file" containing a "server token" and the IP address and port where the server listens on.
+1. The server creates a "server token file" containing a "server token" (a random-generated string of printable ASCII characters) and the IP address and port where the server listens on.
 This file can only be read by client programs that run with the same user rights.

 2. The client checks the path, reads the "server token" from the file and authenticates itself to the server in each JSON RPC call with that "server